-A small float is attached to the line at a place that allows the bait to float about two thirds of the way down between the surface and the bottom.
+A small bobber like an EZ Float is attached to the line at a place that allows the bait to float about two thirds of the way down between the surface and the bottom.
 Three or more dull-colored micro split shot are then pinched onto the line between the hook and the float, bringing the bait to the strike zone as quickly as possible and keeping it there.

 The large slip floats common on the West Coast are usually totally unnecessary in the smaller Great Lakes tributaries, though they can have their applications in deeper or wider waters.
 With light line and a long whippy pole, you should be able to cover most stretches of water even with a small float and little weight.